IN THE FIELD – Automatic Bike Counting in Cottesloe

 Most of the time we analyse traffic volumes, but sometimes we’re dealing with incidents, and the police asking for speeds at specific locations.
 In this situation, we generally send speed reports in the form of Excel spreadsheets or text files.
 Traffic volume and classification data makes a big difference in the thickness of the asphalt or spray seals that we are putting down and also the size of the aggregates.

 Traffic volume and classification data makes a big difference in the thickness of the asphalt or spray seals that we are putting down and also the size of the aggregates.

 How does cycling data fit into the equation?

 We’ve had the bike counters here since November and I’ve been checking them and downloading data every 4 weeks.
 This is the first time we’ve used an automatic bike counter, previously we only used to do manual counts for 1-2 hours.

 I’ve been surprised by the number of bikes compared to cars.
 We’re looking at about 7.5% of on-road traffic along Marine Parade.
-Also, a lot of professional bike riders use this route so we’re getting 85th percentile speeds around the 31-32 km/h on road while the shared path adjacent has much slower speeds around 17km/h.
+Also, a lot of professional bike riders use this route so we’re getting 85th percentile speeds around 31-32 km/h on the road while the adjacent shared path has much slower speeds around 17km/h.

 Do you plan to extend your bike monitoring locations?

 I know there are a few other cycle routes along Forrest Street or Curtin Avenue that we don’t currently monitor, so we’d like to get some counts along there.
 We’re covering our main areas, but we’d like to know more about the overall cycling network.

 What areas of the current cycling infrastructure are you hoping to improve?